Travel Outside the U.S.

 Form I-94

-Each time you enter the U.S., the U.S. Customs and Border Protection (CBP) creates an on-line, electronic entry record to record your entry to the U.S. This is called your I-94 record.
-Note that many U.S. airports will no longer stamp your passport when you enter the U.S. Instead, the I-94 will be your only official record of entry to the U.S.
+Each time you enter the U.S., the U.S. Customs and Border Protection (CBP) creates an on-line, electronic entry record of your entry to the U.S. This is called your I-94 record.
+Because U.S. airports no longer stamp your passport when you enter the U.S. the I-94 will be your only official record of entry to the U.S.

 You should check and save a screenshot of your I-94 record each time you enter the U.S. as you may need it for other purposes.
 If the I-94 record ever displays incorrect information, or cannot be found, please contact your HIO Advisor.